GlobalTradingTechnologies/workflow-extensions-bundle/README.md

 Since Symfony's Workflow component requires PHP 5.5.9+ WorkflowExtensionsBundle supports PHP 5.5.9 and newer.

 Workflow component is integrated in Symfony 3 ecosystem starting from 3.2 version.
-In order to use it in applications based on Symfony 3.1 and lower you can use [fduch/workflow-bundle](https://github.com/fduch/workflow-bundle).
+This version allows you to use Symfony 3.1 and lower thanks to [fduch/workflow-bundle](https://github.com/fduch/workflow-bundle) required which backports missing (in <=3.1) functionality.
-Until Symfony 3.2 will be released fduch/workflow-bundle is required by WorkflowExtensionsBundle to support all the stable Symfony stacks.
-After that this dependency will be optional (and will be moved to `suggest` section) for old versions support.

 Besides [symfony/framework-bundle](https://github.com/symfony/framework-bundle) and [symfony/expression-language](https://github.com/symfony/expression-language) packages are required.